-The average household could see their Council Tax bill rise by more than £100 in April.
-Thankfully, there are steps you can take that might actually see your bill fall for a change.
+The average household could see their Council Tax bill rise by more than £100 next year.
+Thankfully, there are steps some people can take that might actually cut their Council Tax.

 Council Tax bills to rise